ECE-493-Capstone/SDCT_Final/README.md

 ## Setup without vsix
 1. Download this repository and go into the SDCT folder
+2. npm install typescript -g
-2. Run 'npm install'
+3. Run 'npm install'
-3. Run 'npm run compile'
+4. Run 'npm run compile'
-4. Copy SDCT/src/python into the out folder
+5. Copy SDCT/src/python into the out folder
-5. Run 'npm run install:all'
+6. Run 'npm run install:all'
-6. Run the extension using the debugger
+7. Run the extension using the debugger

 * If the `npm run compile` does not work please add `"skipLibCheck": true` to tsconfig.json `compilerOptions`